“These worlds have been purged in this dreaded Ragnarok

 To me, that kind of story needs to follow up with another saga to contrast it.
 Because we have one set of characters who suffer the fate of Ragnarok and the new world is in the hands of evil, but then it’s reversed with a similar set of characters whose fate is “The Eucatastrophe” and example I could think of is the Ragnarok of the Star Wars Prequel Trilogy with Anakin and Padme and the Jedi Order but then it is followed by the Original Trilogy with the Eucatastrophe of Hand and Leia and eventually Luke and Mara Jade(yes I am aware of her fate but to me, it was a more fulfilled life in her case opposed to Pademe’s) along with the restoration of the Jedi Order

 And yet every year it seems that fewer and fewer writers even care about such things, or worse, sneer at the very concept.
-As if deliberately dissatisfying people and stunting such storylines somehow achieve something.
+As if deliberately dissatisfying people and stunting and sterilizing such worlds, characters, and their romantic relationships somehow achieve something.
 Which is exactly why I joined this movement.
 Eucatastrophe is mocked, comedy in the classic sense is now seen as blasphemous, a happy ending that has been bled for is now problematized.
 All by a subculture of sanctimonious narcissists who claim authority that they do not possess.

 Because if nobody is going to subvert the darkness back to light and give these archetypes the proper treatment’s they deserve then we’ll do it ourselves.